 It is important to note that the flashover voltage for moist and dirty surfaces is lower than that for clean and dry surfaces.
 The total arcing distance through dry air is calculated by adding all the direct distances together, which is represented by (a+b+c).
 On the other hand, the total arcing distance through wet conditions is calculated by adding (A+B+C).

-Advantages of Pin Insulator
+Advantages & Disadvantages of Pin Insulators

 - The material possesses a high level of mechanical strength.

-- The pin-type insulator has a reasonable creepage distance.
+- It has a reasonable creepage distance.

 - The high-voltage distribution line utilizes it.